 Faculty review the applications and make decisions January through March.
 Competitive applicants are invited to visit the campus to meet with the faculty (the department-wide visit is scheduled for February 6-8, 2014; these dates are preferred, but other dates can be arranged if necessary).
 Decision letters are mailed February through March.
 If you are offered admission, you will have until April 15 to notify us of your decision.

 All admitted Ph.D. students are guaranteed support for five continguous years.
 Support may be in the form of a teaching assistantship, fellowship or grant.
 Students receive a stipend, fee remission (tuition waiver) and health insurance.
 In 2013 the value of the fee remission was $27,155.10 for non-residents.

-Test Scores GRE (Graduate Record Examination): We recommend at least one score above 148 (Quantitative) or 160 (Verbal).
+Test Scores GRE (Graduate Record Examination): We recommend that applicants have scores on the Quantitative and Verbal sections at or above the 50th percentile.
 We do not require the subject test.
 The Institution Code is 1324 and the Department Code is 2016.

 TOEFL (Test of English as a Foreign Language): Our minimum score requirements are 550 for the paper-based test; 213 for the computer-based test; and 80 for the Internet-based test.

 General psychology, laboratory work, and one course in statistics.
 In exceptional cases, these requirements may be reduced by the Graduate Admissions Committee, particularly if the student has a good background in biological science, physics or mathematics.
 Deficiencies may be removed while pursuing graduate degrees.

 Application to Graduate School

 Prospective graduate students have two options for applying to the graduate program in the Department of Psychological and Brain Sciences.